MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

 private readonly Guid _guid;
 public Guid Id => _guid;

-// List of candidates from the feedback provider to be passed as predictor results (will be used later) private List<string>? _candidates;
+// List of candidates from the feedback provider to be passed as predictor results private List<string>? _candidates;

-// PowerShell session to get run PowerShell commands to help populate our feedback provider. private PowerShell _powershell;
+// PowerShell session used to run PowerShell commands that help create suggestions. private PowerShell _powershell;

 // Constructor